mongodb/docs-realm/source/includes/rql.rst

 collection.

 You can use Realm Query Language in most Realm SDKs with your SDK's filter or query methods.
-The Swift SDK is the exception, as it uses the NSPredicate query API.
+The Swift SDK is the exception, as it uses the :ref:`NSPredicate query API <ios-nspredicate-query>`.

 You can also use Realm Query Language to browse for data in :ref:`Realm Studio
 <realm-studio>`.